 SEO is divided into two sections, on and off-page optimisation.

-On-page SEO is all to do with what’s going on with your actual site.
+On-page SEO is to do with what’s going on with your actual site.
 Whereas off-page is what’s going on outside of your site.
 SEO isn’t a one or the other deal.
 To be successful with your SEO you have to cover both On and Off-page optimisation.

-What’s Involved In On Page SEO?
+What’s Involved in On-Page SEO?

 The most important parts of on-page SEO are:

 Your site should be filled with content that’s relevant to your business and useful to your target audience.
 Your copy should be keyword optimised and all images and videos should have alt-text that is relevant to the keyword or phrase that you’re targeting.

 It’s all well and good having optimised content, but if the site is poorly laid out or doesn’t respond to the device it’s being viewed on it will be hard for your reader to follow.
 This means that they may leave your site straight away creating a poor bounce rate, and a poor bounce rate isn’t good.